 When the word ‘recovery’ is mentioned in mental health, it usually refers to recovery of the person with the mental health problem.
-When families and friends are mentioned in this context it is generally in terms of how family and friends can support the recovery of the service user.
-This of course is all very important – family and friends play a key role in supporting someone’s recovery and it is essential that they are helped to learn skills to do this effectively.
+When families and friends are mentioned in this context, it is generally in terms of how they can support the recovery of the service user.

 Many describe a range of feelings such as grief, loss, anger and guilt:

 Others mention issues with health services and professionals, often in terms of poor communication and not valuing or respecting their expertise as relatives, as well as confidentiality issues.

 There is now a growing recognition that the concept of recovery is also important for carers, families and friends in their own right.
 Research papers and studies as well as evidence from caregivers own experiences, supporting the importance of recovery for carers, families and friends include:

 ‘Voicing Caregiver Experiences: Wellbeing and Recovery Narratives for Caregivers’is a collection of narratives from caregivers both in Sussex and Scotland, as well as including some very useful resources on recovery and wellbeing for carers.
 This book was a joint publication from the Sussex Partnership NHS Foundation Trust and the Scottish Recovery Network.